 - Co-learning with Japanese students – you will take many classes with your Japanese peers;

 - A curriculum that allows you to discover your Japan from the unique and multicultural vantage point of Japan’s northernmost island.

 One of the mottos of Hokkaido University is ‘practical learning’.
 Each year you will have the chance to design your own study program suitable for your interests in Japanese Studies and career aims.
 This includes designing, researching and writing about topics of your interest under individual supervision with MJSP professors in the various Project Study modules, culminating in a serious piece of academic research in year 4 with your Graduation Thesis.
 You may also spend time studying at one of our many partner universities, go on study trips, or do an internship in a company.
 There are many excellent universities around the world offering Japanese Studies degrees, but where better to do a Japanese studies undergraduate degree program than in Japan itself?

 History and Culture Module

 The history courses on MJSP focus particularly on the period from the arrival of Commodore Matthew Perry’s ‘Black Ships’ in 1853 through to the present day.
 This period covers Japan’s transition from an isolationist nation during the Tokugawa Period to imperial power in the first half of the twentieth century, and Japan’s rapid economic development following defeat in 1945 to global economic superpower in the late twentieth century.
 The courses on Japanese culture, based in the disciplines of cultural studies and anthropology, introduce representative examples of so-called ‘Japanese culture’ – such as the kimono, tea ceremony and sushi – and challenge students to think about the extent to which tradition is ‘invented’.
-The courses also consider the way in which traditional culture is preserved in modern Japan and the creation of modern and popular culture.
+The courses also consider the way in which traditional culture is preserved and/or become the basis for the creation of modern and popular culture.